William Bligh: Mutiny

 Bligh had confidence in his navigational skills, which he had perfected under the instruction of Captain James Cook.
 His first responsibility was to bring his men to safety.
 Thus, he undertook the seemingly impossible 3618 nmi voyage to Timor, the nearest European settlement.
 Bligh succeeded in reaching Timor after a 47-day voyage, the only casualty being the crewman killed on Tofua.
 From 4 May until 29 May, when they reached the Great Barrier Reef north of Australia, the 18 men lived on 1/12 lb of bread per day.
 The weather was often stormy, and they were in constant fear of foundering due to the boat's heavily laden condition.
 On 29 May they landed on a small island off the coast of Australia, which they named Restoration Island, 29 May 1660 being the date of the restoration of the English monarchy after the English Civil War.
+Strains were showing within the party; following a heated disagreement with Purcell, Bligh grabbed a cutlass and challenged the carpenter to fight.
+Fryer told Cole to arrest their captain but backed down after Bligh threatened to kill him if he interfered.
+Fryer later said Bligh "was as tyrannical in his temper in the boat as in the ship."
 Over the next week or more they island-hopped north along the Great Barrier reef—while Bligh, cartographer as always, sketched maps of the coast.
 Early in June they passed through the Endeavour Strait and sailed again on the open sea until they reached Coupang, a settlement on Timor, on 14 June 1789.
+Despite the hardships he and his men had endured, upon reaching Kupang, Bligh maintained his stubborn adherence to Navy protocol, insisting that a makeshift Union Jack be made up and hoisted and that Fryer remain aboard the launch to guard her.
 Three of the men who survived this arduous voyage with him were so weak that they soon died of sickness, possibly malaria, in the pestilential Dutch East Indies port of Batavia, the present-day Indonesian capital of Jakarta, as they waited for transport to Britain.
 Two others died on the way to England.